sahara101/Movie-Roulette/README.md

     environment:
       PLEX_URL: "http://IP:32400"
       PLEX_TOKEN: "TOKEN"
       MOVIES_LIBRARY_NAME: 'Filme' #Default 'Movies'.
-Used for TMDB, Trakt and TMDB links.
+Used for IMDB, Trakt and TMDB links.
       APPLE_TV_ID: "ID"

     network_mode: host
     restart: unless-stopped
 ```
+If you do not have an Apple TV you can  also change the container port.

+Default container port is 4000

 # First Use
 !important! - Your client devices and plex need to be in the same network.